Theia-Finance-Labs/trisk.model/README.md

 ## See Also

-- Package [trisk.analysis](https://theia-finance-labs.github.io/trisk.analysis/) for advanced analysis of Trisk outputs
+- Package [trisk.analysis](https://theia-finance-labs.github.io/trisk.analysis/) for complex analyses of Trisk outputs

 ---